-Former WWE Diva Kelly Kelly was who the Kelly Banks the Main Character Female Professional Wrestler from the Roadie Trilogy I based off of!
+Former WWE Diva Kelly Kelly was who I based the Kelly Banks Main Character (Female Professional Wrestler) from the Wrestling Romance Trilogy off of!
 I came close to Actually Meeting Kelly Kelly once on the day of Wrestlemania 25 at that first WWE Access of the day but her appearance got cancelled!
 I did finally meet Kelly Kelly however at the 2019 Knoxville Fan Boy Expo!

 Kelly Kelly was my Goddess back in 2008 as far as female professional wrestlers went!
 People today adore female wrestlers like The Goddess Alexa Bliss, Rhea Ripley, The Queen Charlotte Flair, Becky Lynch, and many others but back in the day Kelly Kelly was my favorite female WWE Superstar!

 Below are Three Roadie Articles written on Roadie in 2014!
 One of those Articles were from Wrestling News Depot by Richard Silver.
 Below is a comment back from Richard on Facebook back during that time period!
-But I first I will start off with The Daily Citizen Newspaper Article, then the Wrestling News Depot Online Article, and Finish the page with The Johnson Transcript Online Article!
-Be Sure to be on the look out for the two follow ups to Roadie so you can be sure to read the complete trilogy.
-Until then, enjoy the one-of-a-king wrestling romance novel, Roadie!
+But first I will start off with The Daily Citizen Newspaper Article, then the Wrestling News Depot Online Article, and Finish the page with The Johnson Transcript Online Article!

 Dalton writer self-publishes wrestling romance novel